intel/esp-profile-ubuntu/README.md

   * `console=tty0`
   * `httpserver=@@HOST_IP@@`
   * `bootstrap=http://@@HOST_IP@@/profile/${profileName}/bootstrap.sh`
-* `conf/files.yml` - This file contains a few definitions that tell Retail Node Installer to download specific files that you can customize. **Please check if there are any [Known Issues](#Known-Issues) before changing this file from the default.** User can specify an `initrd` and `vmlinuz`, as shown in the `conf/files.sample.yml` file.
+* `conf/files.yml` - This file contains a few definitions that tell Retail Node Installer to download specific files that you can customize. **Please check if there are any [Known Limitations](#Known-Limitations) before changing this file from the default.** User can specify an `initrd` and `vmlinuz`, as shown in the `conf/files.sample.yml` file.
 See `conf/files.sample.yml` for a full example.
 * `bootstrap.sh` - A profile is required to have a `bootstrap.sh` as an entry point.
 This is an arbitrary script that you can control.
 Custom bootstrap.sh should always call pre.sh and post.sh from base branch inorder to install OS(Please refer *rwo* custom branch for reference).
 User can also write a seprate script(such as profile.sh) to perform specific task and call it from bootstrap.sh.

 Currently the following variables are processed: